cividi/planet/content/posts/countdown.md

 tags: []

 ---
-**Save the date!** We're going up send some waves on the 33rd day, during the 5th calendar week, of the zero-based decade.
+**Save the date!** We are going to send some waves on the 33rd day, during the 5th week, of the zero-based decade.
+Stay tuned 📻